IrinaPeshko/CRUD-API/README.md

 - 400: Bad Request (Invalid input, e.g., non-UUID userId)
 - 404: Not Found (User not found)
 - 500: Internal Server Error

-## Clustering Setup

-This project uses Node.js Cluster API for load balancing.
-When running `npm run start:multi`, multiple instances are created, with each instance handling a portion of the incoming requests.

 ## Contribution